frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 # The Script Set

 The purpose of these scripts is to identify the PCIe Device to NUMA Node locality within a VMware ESXi Host.
 The script set contains a script for the most popular PCIe Device types for Datacenters that can be assigned as a passthrough device.
-The current script set contains scripts for GPUs, NICs and (Intel) FPGAs.
+The current script set contains scripts for GPUs, NICs, and (Intel) FPGAs.

 > Please note that these scripts only collect information and do not alter any configuration in any way possible.